 As the Plant Manager, Steve is focused on growing Teledyne Micralyne’s capabilities across multiple product lines to meet rising demand.
 Working closely with the Teledyne DALSA facility in Bromont, Quebec, he is excited about the growth prospects ahead, both for the Edmonton facility, and for the larger Teledyne MEMS business in general.

 Steve earned a Bachelor of Science in Mechanical Engineering from the University of New Brunswick, and a Certificate in Advanced Technology Management from Learnsoft/Carlton University.

-Collin Twanow serves as Vice President of Technology of Micralyne and directs Micralyne’s technical community in creating technical solutions for both current and new customers.
+Collin Twanow serves as Director of Technology for Teledyne MEMS and directs our technical community in creating technical solutions for both current and new customers.
 He is a seasoned microfabrication professional specializing in commercializing MEMS technologies and devices.
 He joined Micralyne in 1999 and has held a number of roles ranging from Development Engineer, R&D Project Manager, Product Line Manager for Micralyne’s Telecommunications sector offerings, Director of R&D, and Vice President of Engineering.

 Collin has managed development programs for many devices including optical telecom switches and silicon optical benches, implantable medical devices, MEMS microphones, pressure sensors, and components for military applications.
 He has extensive experience in wafer processing, design layout, device testing and failure analysis and engineering project management.